justin-f-perez/ParallelSort/README.md

 ## Clarifications from professor:

-1. is 'name' the name of a file in the current working directory, a relative path, or an absolute path? we can assume file is in current working directory
+> is 'name' the name of a file in the current working directory, a relative path, or an absolute path?

+we can assume file is in current working directory
-2. what is the format of the input file's contents? binary 64-bit long integers (as opposed to 64-bit long integers encoded as strings)
+> what is the format of the input file's contents?

+binary 64-bit long integers (as opposed to 64-bit long integers encoded as strings)

+> For the evaluation/ranking component of the assignment…
+> * how much memory will be available to the JVM?
+(I’m mainly concerned with whether we can hold the input file in memory… I think the largest input is 64 * 10^8 bits, about 0.8 GB which is big enough to make me question it, and default JVM max heap sizes vary by implementation and available memory)
+> * what version of java and JVM will our code run against? (e.g. I’m currently using OpenJDK 16 & HotSpot VM.)
+> * how will time be measured to ensure fairness?
+E.g.: NTP updates, other processes, cold vs warm CPU cache, page cache, etc.- can have a significant impact on performance.

+"Don’t worry about tuning the VM.
+I will be using the default arguments.
+Yes, all the issues you mention impact performance, but we’re interested just in the average performance."

+> The constraint that we use Java only applies to the concurrent sorting program, right? (e.g., use whatever we want for creating line plots is fine?)

+"Any software would do." -Prof
+(Technically, we don't even need to program the testing/plotting- for all he knows or cares, we could invoke by hand and do the plots in an Excel sheet.
+However, doing it by hand is a risk- if we discover some bug at the last minute and fix it, we would have to do all that work again by hand.
+Furthermore, automating it allows us to test and compare multiple implementations. - Justin)